kafka-ops/julie/docs/futures/use-of-custom-config-plans.rst

 Use of custom configuration plans
 *******************************

-It is possible with Kafka Topology Builder to utilise custom configuration plans.
+It is possible, with Julie Ops, to use custom configuration plans.
 These plans will allow you to summarize a set of default configuration properties in a reusable label, making easier for users and as well operators to configure each topic.

 You might wonder, why are Plans an interesting thing, this are a few ideas where you can use it:

 * To define custom service levels, where you have topics with different retentions or that accept different message sizes.
-* To group default configuration, allowing you as Kafka Topology user and operator to have an smaller file size.
+* To group default configuration, allowing you as Julie Ops user and operator to have an smaller file size.

 And I am sure there is going to be more.